kinoshitadaisuke/ncu_astroinformatics_202209/README.md

   - dealing with more realistic data
   - analysis of variable star data
   - finding exoplanet's transit from Kepler data
-- session 13: Planetary motion
+- session 13: Planetary motion and orbital integration

 ## Binder web page ##